-• Water Supply, Treatment and Distribution
+Water Supply, Treatment and Distribution

 Addressing the water supply, treatment, and distribution needs of the community continues to be at the forefront of priorities for the Utility.
 Normal growth pattern projections and water usage data have indicated the need for additional potable water capacity.
-The timeframe for that need may or may not be accelerated or become critical based upon the needs of the industrial community and projected growth rates being met.
+The timeframe of those needs could potentially be accelerated based upon the needs of the industrial community.
 While plans to increase water demands at several local industries remain very much a reality, other industries have initiated production activities and will continue to play a significant role in water needs along with other large water users who plan on expanding their existing facilities.
 Recently, several lots within the Industrial Park, Phase VI development have been constructed, housing Amazon and the Rocky Mountain ATV facilities.
 Determination of the water requirements for the remaining lots will factor into defining the ultimate water needs.

-As previously stated WMU's current permitted capacity is 6.0 million gallons per day (MGD) with current average day demand of 4.37 MGD and peak day demand of 5.49 MGD.
-WMU's average day production is up nearly 200,000 GPD from the previous fiscal year.
-Projections of WMU's 20-year demand are 12.0 MGD based upon normal growth patterns which can be skewed with the addition or loss of any significant industry or other large user.
+As previously stated WMU's current permitted capacity is 6.0 million gallons per day (MGD) with current average day demand of 4.51 MGD and peak day demand of 5.56 MGD.
+WMU's average day production is up nearly 150,000 GPD from the previous fiscal year.
+Projections of WMU's 20-year demand as outlined in previous studies are 12.0 MGD based upon normal growth patterns which can be skewed with the addition or loss of any significant industry or other large user.
 Normal and peak day average water production continues to rise.
-The most likely contributing factor for the most recent two fiscal years would be the extreme cold weather experienced during the winter months.
-Careful consideration must be given to all these factors when sizing a new water treatment plant (WTP) and associated infrastructure.
+The most likely contributing factors for recent fiscal years would be the extreme cold weather experienced during the winter months and an increased industrial use.
+Careful consideration has been given to all these factors when sizing a new water treatment plant (WTP) and associated infrastructure.

 Discussions in 2008 between the WMU and City Commissions led to a decision to construct a new WTP.
 Construction was proposed to be phased with the initial capacity being 6.0 MGD to operate in concert with the existing WTP yielding an effective capacity of 8.0 - 9.0 MGD.
-A final determination on an initial capacity and operating scheme is still undecided.
-Several significant questions to be answered during the design phase include continued use of the existing WTP upon completion of the new WTP facilities and future use of the Reservoir for a back-up raw water supply.
-With design of a new WTP scheduled for 2015/2016 these are very important decisions for the near term.
+It was determined during preliminary design that operation of a single WTP at 9.0 MGD would be the most cost effective and logical choice.
+Several significant questions were answered during preliminary design which included decommissioning of the existing WTP upon completion of the new WTP facilities and continued use of the Carroll Ecton Reservoir for a back-up raw water supply.
+With completion of the final design of a new WTP scheduled for the first quarter of 2017, construction is expected to begin as early as the second quarter of 2017.
 The final effective capacity of the new WTP will be determined by the Division of Water (DOW).

-Over time, the existing WTP is proposed to be phased out of service and the planned WTP expanded to 12.0 MGD.
 The total estimated cost (preliminary engineering costs) of the initial phase of improvements ranges from \$24 - \$28 million dollars based on current information.
 The timetable for construction of the improvements ranges from 2017 through 2019.
 Preliminary grade work and siting of the new WTP facilities was constructed as part of the Lower Howards Creek Wastewater Treatment Plant project at a cost of \$2,189,500.
-In addition, raw water pump upgrades and raw and finished water transmission improvements are in the final stages of construction with a First Quarter 2016 completion timeframe which will insure the delivery of the additional capacity.
+In addition, raw water pump upgrades and raw and finished water transmission improvements were completed during calendar year 2016 which will insure the delivery of the additional capacity.

-The finished water main improvements begin at WMU's Kentucky River Pump Station (1001 Ford Road) extend to the future site of the proposed WTP located at 7055 Boonesboro Road, interconnect with the existing WTP facilities at 365

-Water Works Road, and end with connection to the existing 12-inch water main near 550 Bypass Road.
-As previously mentioned construction is in the final phases and the water line has been placed in service.
+The finished water main improvements began at WMU's Kentucky River Pump Station (1001 Ford Road) extended to the future site of the proposed WTP located at 7055 Boonesboro Road, interconnected with the existing WTP facilities at 365 Water Works Road, and ended with connection to the existing 12-inch water main near 550 Bypass Road.